luk355/beautiful-jekyll/_drafts/2017-05-24-ts-protractor-tests-debugging.md

 * Protractor debug configuration (usually `protractor.config.debug.js`)
 * TS transpiler settings - to output transpiled files to proper location

+Do not consider this as a full guide, I am just trying to highlight whatever I find important.

 ### VS Code configuration

-There are couple of important options I would like to expand on:
+There are a couple of important options I would like to expand on:

 * `"preLaunchTask": "builde2e"` - this a gulp task in my case to transpile TS files to JS files prior the debugging is executed.
 The output path for generated files needs to be the same as the one specified in `outFiles` option.
 * `"sourceMaps"=true` and `"outFiles": [ "${workspaceRoot}/dist/e2e/**/*.js" ]` - really essential to get the debugging working.